 By Jacob Stockinger

-Here is the announcement in a story in The New York Times:
+Here is a link to her fascinating and detailed obituary in The New York Times:

 By Jacob Stockinger